-A diagnosis alone does not quality you for accommodations.
-You must document the existence of an impairment that substantially limits a major life activity, the current impact of your impairment and how it affects your ability to function in an academic setting, and a rationale and objective basis for the requested accommodations.
+A diagnosis alone does not qualify you for accommodations.
+You must document the existence of an impairment that substantially limits a major life activity, the current impact of your impairment and how it affects your ability to function in an academic setting, along with a rationale and objective basis for the requested accommodations.

-No, St. John Fisher College does not provide diagnostic testing services.
+No, Fisher does not provide diagnostic testing services.

 It is the student’s responsibility to locate and pay for independent testing.
 Disability Services can provide a list of area professionals available to conduct private testing services.